 How can I find the right nursing home facility?

 Finding the right nursing home takes time.
-It is important to begin the search for a suitable nursing home well in advance of seeking admission to the facility.
-There are often long waiting periods for accommodations.
+You often have a long waiting period for accommodations.
+Beginning the search for a suitable nursing home well in advance of seeking admission to the facility is important.
 Planning ahead also can make the transition of moving into a nursing home much easier.

 Talk with your family and caregivers about what services you will need.
 Take time to consider what services are important to you before calling different nursing homes.
 Think about these questions:

 - What daily activities do I need help with (bathing, dressing, toileting, eating)?